 More than 145 different languages are spoken in Houston.
 That's the third largest number of languages spoken in a U.S. city behind New York (192) and LA (185).
 More than a third of Houstonians older than five speak a language other than English at home.

-Just under 30% of the population over the age of 25 holds a bachelor's degree or higher.
+Just over 31% of the population over the age of 25 holds a bachelor's degree or higher.

 Houston ranks first among U.S. cities where paychecks stretch the furthest, according to Forbes.

 Houston is home to the second largest concentration of Fortune 1000 companies in the country (49) behind New York (72).